How to open your new merchant account

 What’s a merchant account?

+Merchant accounts are different than your business bank account that you use for day-to-day expenditures.
 A merchant account is a special type of account that allows business to accept credit cards, debit cards and other electronic forms of payment.
 Merchant accounts are governed by agreements between your business and your payment processor or merchant services provider.
 Merchant accounts make it easier for businesses to receive funds from customer purchases in a timely manner.

 Does every new business need a merchant account?